ToroPawel/420sim420/README.md

 # 420sim420
-# this is my project witch present a new technology of 420      simulator
+# this is my project what present a new technology of 420      simulator
 ```
 Now I will show you what about this simulator(Random text)
 ```